What is the sum of the roots of the quadratic equation \(x^2 - 5x + 6 = 0\)?

 Study for the Accuplacer Advanced Algebra and Functions Test.
 Use flashcards and multiple choice questions, each question offers hints and explanations.
 Ace your exam preparation!

-To determine the sum of the roots of the quadratic equation (x^2 - 5x + 6 = 0), you can use the relationship given by Vieta's formulas.
-For a quadratic equation in the standard form (ax^2 + bx + c = 0), the sum of the roots is given by the formula (-\frac{b}{a}).
+To find the sum of the roots of the quadratic equation (x^2 - 5x + 6 = 0), we can use the properties of quadratic equations as defined by Vieta's formulas.
+For a standard quadratic equation of the form (ax^2 + bx + c = 0), the sum of the roots is given by the formula (-\frac{b}{a}).

 [